Index funds vs. mutual funds: What’s the difference?

 - May track a poor index – Again, not all index funds are created equal, and an index fund may track a crummy index, meaning that investors get those crummy returns, too.

 - Delivers an average return – An index fund delivers the weighted average returns of its assets.
 It must be invested in all the index’s stocks, so it’s unable to avoid the losers.
-So while it may have very good years, it’s rarely going to have a barburner year.
+So while it may have very good years, it can’t outperform the best stocks in the index.

 The pros and cons of a mutual fund

-A mutual fund can offer a number of pros and cons.
+A mutual fund offers a number of pros and cons.
 Here are some of the most important.

 Pros of a mutual fund